skupperproject/skupper-example-rabbitmq/README.md

 ## Overview

-This example is a simple messaging application that shows how you can use Skupper to access an RabbitMQ broker at a remote site without exposing it to the public internet.
+This example shows how you can use Skupper to access a RabbitMQ broker at a remote site without exposing it to the public internet.

 It contains two services:

-* An RabbitMQ broker running in a private data center.
+* A RabbitMQ broker running in a private data center.
 The broker has a queue named "notifications".

-* An AMQP client running in the public cloud.
+* A RabbitMQ client running in the public cloud.
 It sends 10 messages to "notifications" and then receives them back.

 The example uses two Kubernetes namespaces, "private" and "public", to represent the private data center and public cloud.